-The Akemann - Ostrand property has been widely extended.
-G. Skandalis proved (\cite{Sk}) that the same result remains true for lattices in semisimple Lie groups of rank 1.
-Using amenable actions techniques (\cite{CAD}), Gunter and Higson (\cite{GH}) and then Ozawa (\cite{Oz2}) have further extended this result, to large classes of hyperbolic groups.
+The Akemann - Ostrand property has been widely extended by G. Skandalis, who proved (\cite{Sk}) that the same result remains true for lattices in semisimple Lie groups of rank 1.
+Using amenable actions techniques (\cite{CAD}), Guentner and Higson (\cite{GH}) and later Ozawa (\cite{Oz2}) have further extended this result, to a large class of groups, containing the hyperbolic groups.